-It’s not all roses unfortunately (there are lots of logistics and details to contend with, much more than when you plan your wedding at a ‘regular’ venue) but with the right expert help and support i.e. marquee wedding planner (aka me!) and a good marquee company, you will be able to pull off your dream wedding venue in no time!
+There are lots of logistics and details to contend with, much more than when you plan your wedding at a ‘regular’ wedding venue but with the right expert help and support i.e.having me, your bespoke wedding planner, on board and a good marquee company, you will be able to pull off your dream wedding venue in no time.

 Top 10 things to consider when planning your marquee wedding

-Style…this elusive thing that we all have but sometimes struggle to articulate!
-But look on the bright side, at least you know what you like and don’t like and that’s the makings of your style guide.
-Using your style guide then and the things you like more of, it’s important to determine the style for your marque wedding.
+Style…this elusive thing that we all have but sometimes struggle to articulate.
+Look on the bright side though, at least you know what you like and don’t like and that’s the makings of your style guide.
+Using your style guide then and the things you like more of, it’s important to determine the style for your marquee wedding.
 This will really help you to set the foundation of your wedding design and where you want your marquee set up to be.

 Type of marquee

-Once you have a good idea of your style of wedding and where you would like your marquee to be set up, then start your research on the types of marquees out there (there are plenty!) that would suit your style.
+Once you have a good idea of your style of wedding and where you would like your marquee to be set up, then start your research on the types of marquees out there (spoiler alert: there are plenty!) that would suit your style.
 Compare size and scale and by that I mean the capacity you’re going for and the size dimensions.
-For example, frame marquees are great for house extensions and can be extended if you want higher ceilings for example than the regular standard size.
+For example, frame marquees are great for house extensions and can be extended if you want higher ceilings than the regular standard sized marquees.
 Do your research to find the one that best fits the vision you have in your mind.

-This goes hand in hand with the point above as once you’ve figured out the type of marquee you want, you then research marquee companies that will best deliver the structure and style you’re after.
-Get quotes from at least 3 companies (3 is a good number to give you a good idea and at the same time not overwhelm you) and assess them based on a good balance of what you want, how close they were able to match your budget and their safety standards.
-Your marquee company (once you have them on board) will always do a risk assessment of your site and marquee structure for that all important safety sign off.
+This goes hand in hand with the point above.
+Once you’ve figured out the type of marquee you want for your marquee wedding, you then research marquee companies that are best placed to deliver the structure and style you’re after.
+This is a key part of what I do for my clients, I often get at least 3 quotes from different marquee companies sometimes more but 3 is a good number as it gives me a good idea of the market (and I’m also trying not to overwhelm you!)
+I assess them based on a good balance of what my clients want, how close they were able to match my client’s budget and their safety standards.
+Your marquee company (once you have them on board) will always carry out a risk assessment of your site and marquee structure for that all important safety sign off.

 Now that you know your style, consider the location for your marquee.
+When I say location, it’s in two folds, the physical site location where you want the marquee structure to be built and the spot location where you want the marquee to be set up.
 Where do you want to build it?
 On the grounds of a country estate?
 Your parent’s back garden?
-An open field?, on a farm?
+A private land? on a farm?
 Once you decide on your location, take note of what’s around the surrounding areas i.e. are there lots of potholes?
 Does the area have a flat surface or is the ground uneven?
 Flat and level surfaces are usually best when it comes to erecting your wedding marquee as it ensures the marquee is on a stable and sturdy structure.
 Uneven surfaces e.g. sloping ground, can be fixed with extra layering to give it an even finish but that often comes at an additional cost.

 As you pick the location for your marquee, consider access to and from it.
 Can you and your suppliers get to it easily?
 Can they load and unload things with little fuss?
 If the location is your parents garden for example, how easily accessible is that site, bearing in mind that you will have suppliers going in and out during set up and build and carting things from their vans to the site.
 Is there enough space to move around and erect other structures like the field kitchen or mobile restrooms?

 Is there ample side entrance for your suppliers to come and go from as opposed to coming through the main entrance.
-And, for your guests, are there car parking space on site on-site and how easily can they get from the car parking site to the main marquee?
-These are all definitely important point to consider when planning your marquee wedding.
+And, for your guests, are there car parking spaces on-site and how easily can they get from the car parking site to the main marquee?
+These are all definitely important logistics to consider when planning your marquee wedding as getting them right ensures a smooth flow on your wedding day.
+As always, do reach out to me if you need help with planning out the logistics.

 Wet weather plan

 What will you do about wet weather?
-The UK, as we all know, has it’s moments with rain! (even during the summer months) so definitely consider what to do when it rains.
+The UK, as we know it, has it’s moments with rain (even during the summer months) so definitely consider what to do when it rains.
 Provide umbrellas for your guests, heel stoppers for the ladies and consider adding a raised wooden walkway from the car park to the main marquee for your guests to walk through (it will stop them getting mud on their gorgeous dresses and all over your carpeted marquee floor!)

 Make sure you have power plugs and sockets installed close to areas of high power use like the kitchen, the dance floor and for lighting.
 If the base of your power source is more than 100 meters away from the marquee or you are in an open field or a golf course, then you hire generators for your power supply.
 Bear in mind though that there are additional costs attached to this so best avoid it if you can help it.